fractal6/fractal6.go/docs/activity-heatmap.md

 Activity tracking hooks into the `ProcessEvent` pipeline in `graph/tension_op.go`:

-1. `ProcessEvent` calls `leaveTrace(uctx, tension)` as a **goroutine**
+1. `ProcessEvent` calls `leaveTrace(uctx, tension, eventType)` as a **goroutine**
 2. `leaveTrace` updates node timestamps then calls `trackActivity`
+3. `trackActivity` short-circuits if the event is not in `trackedEvents`
-3. `trackActivity` issues two `upsertActivity` DQL mutations: one for the user, one for the org
+4. Otherwise it issues two `upsertActivity` DQL mutations: one for the user, one for the org
-4. A `recover()` in `leaveTrace` prevents goroutine panics from crashing the server
+5. A `recover()` in `leaveTrace` prevents goroutine panics from crashing the server

-This means activity updates are fire-and-forget and do not block the GraphQL response.
+Activity updates are fire-and-forget and do not block the GraphQL response.

 ## Query Examples